legluondunet/MyLittleLutrisScripts/Sid Meier's Civilization IV - The Complete Edition/README.md

 ### Description:
 This script will facilitate install of this game on Linux OS:
-"Sid Meier's Civilization IV - The Complete Edition" provides by GOG using Wine.
+"Sid Meier's Civilization IV - The Complete Edition" provided by GOG using Wine.
 Big thanks to people who gave their time to permit us playing this game in the best conditions on Linux.

 ### Technical notes: